Controlling Script Bindings

 Context Arguments

-Each script function call always receives 2 context arguments, namely:
+Each script function call always receives an additional context argument: FunctionCallContext

-The first one is configured by the caller, and contains requests from the caller to your function, such as "I am calling you from a 1-indexed array system, please convert the index first", This argument is only relevant if you're targeting multiple languages.
+The context contains requests from the caller to your function, such as "I am calling you from a 1-indexed array system, please convert the index first", This argument is only relevant if you're targeting multiple languages.

 Generic Arguments